 “Whatever you do, work at it with all your heart, as working for the LORD, not for men.”
 Colossians 3:23

 Carol Fitzpatrick firstname.lastname@example.org

 Mrs. Fitzpatrick has taught high school students for over thirty years in Florida and Indiana and has been a member of the Andrean community since 2007.
 She earned her undergraduate degree in Secondary Education with a major in English and a minor in Speech from the University of Dayton, and her master’s degree in Education from Purdue.
 She is the English Department chairperson at Andrean.
 As the curriculum specialist, she works with teachers who are new to teaching as a profession, as well as those who are simply new to Andrean; she also partners with the administration to oversee the accreditation process.
 She teaches Advanced Placement Language and Composition, and Speech.

 “May the God of hope fill you with all joy and peace as you trust in him, so that you may overflow with hope by the power of the Holy Spirit.”
 Romans 15:13

 Mr. Grabek attended Ball State University where he received a Bachelor’s in both English Education and Theatre Education.
-Both literature and theatre have always been foremost among his interests.
-Since coming to Andrean, he has directed numerous theatrical productions, and has had the honor of taking the Andrean Theatre Company to the State Competition in 2015, where they were recognized state wide and asked to represent Indiana at the National Thespian Festival.
+Both literature and theater have always been foremost among his interests.
+Since coming to Andrean, he has directed numerous theatrical productions and has had the honor of taking the Andrean Theatre Company to the State Competition in 2015, where they were recognized statewide and asked to represent Indiana at the National Thespian Festival.